 Police Minister Bheki Cele announced that at least 2,230 gender-based violence cases have been reported during the first week of the national lockdown, 30% more than for the same dates in 2019.

-While the government is due to announce a range of services to be provided to survivors of GBV during the lockdown, our team in Rustenburg is seeing a lower number of sexual violence clients in the Kgomotso Care Centres dedicated SGBV clinics), indicative of the serious barriers to access posed by the lockdown.
+While the government is due to announce a range of services to be provided to survivors of sexual and gender based violence in SA during the lockdown, our team in Rustenburg is seeing a lower number of sexual violence clients in the Kgomotso Care Centres dedicated SGBV clinics), indicative of the serious barriers to access posed by the lockdown.

 The mass community screening campaign announced on 30 March by the president, Cyril Ramaphosa, is being rolled out in various parts of South Africa, with reports of some resistance in Gauteng Province.